dtr-org/docs.unit-e.io/reference/rpc/getrawchangeaddress.rst

 ``getrawchangeaddress ( "address_type" )``

-Returns a new UnitE address, for receiving change.
+Returns a new Unit-e address, for receiving change.

 This is for use with raw transactions, NOT normal use.